Aspiring Doctors Seek Advanced Training In Addiction Medicine

 But that model started to change in 2015, when the American Board of Medical Specialties — considered the gold standard in physician certification in the U.S. — recognized addiction medicine as a bona fide subspecialty and opened up the training to physicians from many other medical fields.

-Until then, Lembke says there had been no way to get addiction fellowships approved through the nationally recognized Accreditation Council for Graduate Medical Education.
+Until then, Lembke says, there had been no way to get addiction fellowships approved through the nationally recognized Accreditation Council for Graduate Medical Education.
 And that made recruiting young talent — and securing funding for their fellowships — difficult.

 Last year, ACGME began accrediting its first batch of addiction medicine fellowship programs.